omgbbqhaxx/PythonCrtyptoExchange/README.md

 ```

-## How to send ethereum using python.
+## How to send ether using python.
 ```shell
 from web3 import Web3, HTTPProvider, IPCProvider
 from ethereum.transactions import Transaction